zacharycolby/zacharycolby/README.md

 ## Hi there 👋

+I'm Zachary and I'm from Orange County, California!
+I'm currently studying Software Engineering and Theatre at Chapman University for my Bachelor of Science and Bachelor of Arts, respectively, and am on track to graduate in May 2027.

 <!--
 **zacharycolby/zacharycolby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.